Sighmir/csvify/README.md

 $ npm install @sighmir/csvify
 ```

-You can now require and use jsgrafana like so:
+You can now require and use csvify like so:

 ```js
 let csvify = require('@sighmir/csvify')